KrimsonKing1337/react-capacitor-boilerplate/README.md

 npx cap open android
 ```

-Then use Android Studio to run or debug application.\
+Then use Android Studio to run application.\
-Because this runs with errors at now:
+Because this command runs with errors for now:
 ```
 npx cap run android
 ```

-If Android Studio says that Emulator is offline, do this:
+If Android Studio says that Emulator is offline, do this (Windows):
 ```
 adb kill-server
 taskkill /F /IM adb.exe